This Minnesota Waterfall Road Trip Is Beyond Beautiful

 Minnesota’s North Shore has some of the most amazing waterfalls around – and this trip is one of the most worthwhile days you’ll ever spend seeing the MN sights.
 What other kinds of road trips would you like us to help plan?
-Do you want to see a waterfall trip for Southern MN?
-Tell us in the comments on the Only In Minnesota Facebook Page!
+Here is an entire road trip dedicated to Minnesota’s natural wonders.
+It might be right up your alley!